arduino/docs-content/content/software/app-lab/3.apps/1.about-apps/about-apps.md

 ---
 title: About Apps in Arduino App Lab
 nav_label: About Apps
-description: Understand the structure of an Arduino App, including the roles of sketch.ino, main.py, and app.yaml.
+description: Understand the structure of an App, including the roles of sketch.ino, main.py, and app.yaml.
 tags:
   - Architecture
   - Apps